-'The strength of Cambridge IGCSE qualifications is internationally recognised and has provided an international pathway for our students to continue their studies around the world.'
+"The strength of Cambridge IGCSE qualifications is internationally recognized and has provided an international pathway for our students to continue their studies around the world."
 Gary Tan, Head of Schools and CEO, Raffles International Group of Schools, Indonesia

-International recognition and acceptance
+International Recognition and Acceptance

-Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programmes and qualifications around the world.
-The combination of knowledge and skills in Cambridge IGCSE (9-1) First Language English gives learners a solid foundation for further study.
-Candidates who achieve grades 9 to 4 are well prepared to follow a wide range of courses including Cambridge International AS & A Level English Language.
+Our expertise in curriculum, teaching and learning, and assessment is the basis for the recognition of our programs and qualifications around the world.
+The combination of knowledge and skills in Cambridge IGCSE First Language English (US) gives students a solid foundation for further study.
+Candidates who achieve grades A to C are well prepared to follow a wide range of courses including Cambridge International AS & A Level English Language.